darktable-org/dtdocs/content/overview/sidecar-files/local-copies.md

 author: "people"
 ---

-Many users have huge image collections which they store on extra hard drives in their desktop computer, or on an external storage medium like a RAID NAS, etc.
+Many users have huge image collections stored on extra hard drives in their desktop computer, or on an external storage medium like a RAID NAS, etc.

 It is a common requirement to be able to develop a number of images while travelling using a laptop and then later synchronize them back to the original storage medium.
 However, copying images manually from the main storage to the laptop and back is cumbersome and prone to errors.
 The “local copies” feature of darktable has been designed to directly support these use cases.